gjr80/weewx-realtime_clientraw/README.md

 **Note:**   Symbolic names are used below to refer to some file location on the weeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
-The path to the directory containing the downloaded *Realtime gauge-data* extension.
+The path to the directory containing the downloaded *Realtime clientraw* extension.

 -   *$HTML_ROOT*.
 The path to the directory where weeWX generated reports are saved.
 This directory is normally set in the *[StdReport]* section of *weewx.conf*.
 Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.